Stacy Seegars

 Stacy Seegars (born c.
-1972) is a former American football offensive lineman.
-He attended Clemson University, where he was an All-American in 1993.
+1972) is an American former college football player who was an offensive lineman for the Clemson Tigers.
+He was named a consensus All-American in 1993.
 Seegars was induced to the Clemson Athletics Hall of Fame in 2012.

 Seegars was undrafted in 1994, but signed a free-agent contract with the Seattle Seahawks.
-He left the team for personal reasons, few days into training camp, and never played in the NFL.
+He left the team for personal reasons a few days into training camp, and never played in the NFL.